The AI Audit Becomes the Compliance Interface

 New York City's Local Law 144 made the audit question concrete in hiring.
 The city's Department of Consumer and Worker Protection says the law prohibits employers and employment agencies from using an automated employment decision tool unless the tool has had a bias audit within one year, information about the audit is publicly available, and required notices have been provided to candidates or employees.
 Enforcement began on July 5, 2023.

 That is a serious institutional move.
-It says that automated hiring tools should not remain entirely inside vendor claims and employer discretion.
+It says automated hiring tools should not remain entirely inside vendor claims and employer discretion.
 It also reveals the limits of audit law when definitions, incentives, and public evidence are weak.
-Research on Local Law 144 has criticized the regime for narrow coverage, uneven public disclosures, methodological limits, and the possibility of formal compliance without meaningful accountability.
-The law created a visible audit requirement, but visibility is not the same as power for job seekers.
+Research on Local Law 144 has criticized narrow coverage, uneven public disclosures, methodological limits, and the possibility of formal compliance without meaningful accountability.
+The 2025 Comptroller audit adds an enforcement lesson: even a visible audit requirement can underperform when complaint intake, technical review, proactive detection, and public usability are weak.

 The European Union's AI Act builds a broader compliance architecture.
-Regulation (EU) 2024/1689 requires many high-risk AI providers to maintain quality management systems, technical documentation, logging, human oversight, accuracy, robustness, cybersecurity, post-market monitoring, and conformity assessment before systems are placed on the market or put into service.
+Regulation (EU) 2024/1689 requires many high-risk AI providers to maintain quality management systems, technical documentation, record-keeping, human oversight, accuracy, robustness, cybersecurity, post-market monitoring, and conformity assessment before systems are placed on the market or put into service.
 Article 17 addresses quality management systems.
 Article 43 addresses conformity assessment.
+Article 72 addresses post-market monitoring.
 Article 49 requires registration of many Annex III high-risk systems in an EU database.

 This is audit logic at regulatory scale.
 The system must be documented, assessed, registered, monitored, and tied to an accountable provider.
 The key shift is that compliance is no longer only an after-the-fact investigation.
 It becomes part of the lifecycle of the product.